Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 moved some stuff from the setup to the draw
 Need to finish Decrypt

+### 5/31/24 GW
+Finished Encryption
+Encryption now needs red, green, blue, and then a red pixel back to back at the very end I find this hughly improbably to find in a file naturally, so imma keep it decrypt comes next

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024